 Once this database is defined, it can be accessed within the MicroEJ Application or the C application.
-The [SP] Foundation Library is accessible from the [SP] API Module.
+The [SP] Foundation Library is accessible from the classpath variable SP-2.0.
 This library contains the classes and methods to read and write data in the database.
 See also the Java documentation from the MicroEJ Workbench resources center ("Javadoc" menu).
 The C header file sp.h available in the MicroEJ Platform source/MICROJVM/include folder contains the C functions for accessing the database.